 1. The Forgiveness of Sins

 I wrote this shortly after my eighteenth birthday.
-It isn't actually my first story - my first was a roughly 150,000 word story I didn't bother continuing or keeping up because of how shit it was - but it's the first story I liked enough to keep up.
+It isn't the first story I've posted here, but it's the first I've liked enough to keep up.
 I haven't actually looked at it in over half a decade.
-Looking back, Tobias Snape was probably dead at the point of the Battle of Hogwarts, and he was most certainly not residing at Spinner's End either way, but whatever.
+In retrospect, I suppose Tobias Snape was likely dead around the time of the Battle of Hogwarts, and he certainly didn't reside at Spinner's End, but whatever.

 2. Diary of a Madman

-Morfin's character piqued my interest when I first read the sixth book in 2005, and I noticed he wasn't given much attention in fanfiction, so I took some time over a two-week period and wrote it.
-This was actually written for something else entirely, and then I posted it here.
+When I first read the sixth book in 2005, Morfin's character piqued my interest.
+It continued to for some time, and I noticed upon joining the fanfiction community that he wasn't given a lot of attention, so I took some time over a fortnight and wrote this.
+It was actually written for something else entirely, and then I posted it here.

 3. Regaining Hope

-This isn't the only story I've written that isn't a one-shot, but it's the only one I've kept up.
-I'm not actually sure why I've kept it up.
-I'll likely never return to it, and I don't know what to say to people who ask about it even now, almost eight years later.
-To be honest, I don't remember the original direction I had for this one.
-Looking back, my Anashi character was mostly an exaggeration of Alastor Moody combined with some twist I'd intended on throwing in.
-My other discontinued attempts at full stories - Denying Fate, A Life of Rebellion - were all eventually taken down, and no one's asked about them, so I may end up taking down this one at some point.
+This isn't my only attempt at a full story, but it's the only one I've kept up.
+I'm not quite sure why I've done so.
+I'll never return to it - at least, not as it currently is - and I don't know what to say to people who ask about it even now, almost nine years later.
+I don't remember the original direction I'd planned for this one.
+Looking back, my Anashi character was mostly an exaggeration of Alastor Moody combined with some twist I'd intended on throwing in that related to his heterochromia.
+If I ever end up rebooting this story, the character probably won't be included.

 4. Confronting the Past